SaravanaStorageNetwork/docker-gluster-s3/README.md

 # docker-gluster-swift
+docker-gluster-swift is to provide object interface for a Gluster volume.

-Run gluster-swift inside a docker container.
+Let us see how to run gluster-swift inside a docker container.

 ## Building